jonghkim/awesome-machine-learning-management-research/README.md

     - [Journal of Marketing Research](https://journals.sagepub.com/home/mrj)
     - [Journal of Consumer Research](https://academic.oup.com/jcr)

-The subject of machine learning in business journals is incredibly vast and the number of papers dedicated to it is rapidly increasing.
+The number of papers dedicated to machine learning in business is rapidly increasing.
 Thus, this repository is designed to serve as a short and non-exhaustive review of the literature.

 ## Table of Contents